-Upper & fit
+Upper & fit of the Vomero 14

 The mesh upper of the shoe is neat and with reinforcement over the big toe area, which to many runners is a known weak point.
 Moving back, the well proportioned "Swoosh" with text on the outside of the heel cup declaring the shoe pedigree is subtle.

 Securing the shoe with the use of the "Dynamic fit" and "Flywire" technologies is efficient and with the incorporation of the short, padded tongue and heel pods forming the internal heel cup.

 When you first put the shoe on, the fit can feel different if you are used to the Pegasus or Fly Knit shoes.
 But once secured, I have never feared that my foot is feeling loose or insecure.
 Even locking the foot in by tying the laces tightly has never resulted in the shoes being too tight.

 The design of the shoe has resulted in a larger toe-box on this shoe.
 Enabling your feet to spread in a more natural manner and the sizing allows me to buy my normal size 10 as I normally do with Nike.